ChihHanHuang/Quantum_C2C/README.md

 ![main](measure.JPG)

-The figure is the illustration of example for encoded_len=15
+The figure is the illustration of example for Hybrid (encoded_len=15)

 ### 2. Output: